AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 ### Description

-The goal of this analysis is to use the R package [medulloPackage](https://github.com/d3b-center/medullo-classifier-package) to leverage expression data from RNA-seq or array to classify the medulloblastoma samples into four subtypes i.e Group3, Group4, SHH, WNT.
+The goal of this analysis is to utilize the R packages [medulloPackage](https://github.com/d3b-center/medullo-classifier-package) and [MM2S](https://github.com/cran/MM2S) that leverage expression data from RNA-seq or array to classify the medulloblastoma samples into four subtypes i.e Group3, Group4, SHH, WNT.

 ### Analysis scripts